Reducing Winter Air Pollution

 - Have the chimney cleaned every year to prevent creosote build-up.

-- If you are buying a wood heater, make sure it has a compliance plate showing it meets the Australian Standard (AS/NZS 4013:1999).
+- If you are buying a wood heater, make sure it has a compliance plate showing it meets the Australian Standard for pollution emissions (AS/NZS 4013:2014) and efficiency (AS/NZS 4012:2014).
+If it doesn't you might consider upgrading your heater to a newer more efficient model or changing to an alternative heating source.

 It’s the responsibility of all wood heater owners to follow these easy steps and minimise the harmful effects of smoke pollution on their neighbours and the environment.